 Making your decision

-Speak with current students and make use of their Twitter/Instagram/Facebook accounts to see what student life is like throughout the year – they will be making an extra effort to impress you on your visit so dig a little deeper to make sure they’re not making false promises.
+Speak with current students and make use of their uni Twitter/Instagram/Facebook/LinkedIn accounts to see what student life is like throughout the year – they will be making an extra effort to impress you on your visit so dig a little deeper to make sure they’re not making false promises.

 What if I’ve decided I’m not happy with my choices?

 A lot can change in a few months.
-Maybe you’re not quite sure about a town-based university; perhaps you’re thinking a campus-based university might be better for you?
+Maybe you’re not quite sure about a town-based university?
 Maybe you’re thinking a bit more about the future and you want to choose a more specific course that will help you in your career?
+Your idea of your perfect university can change, and that's all right.

 Whatever the reason for your change of mind, there are still options available to you.
 UCAS Extra opens on the 25 February, this allows your to add options if you decline your original offers.
 Once you have found a course that you want, speak with the university to double check that they are available in Extra and then submit your choice.